Two children colouring together at a table

 "My child loses interest after two minutes"

 Short attention spans are normal, but they are often made worse by the wrong materials or the wrong book.
 A colouring book that does not feature anything the child cares about, combined with crayons that produce faint waxy marks, is a recipe for disengagement.
 The solution is usually high-quality, vibrant materials plus a subject the child is actively excited about.
 For many children, a book that features them transforms the experience completely.
-See why your child won't colour — age-by-age strategies, why your child gets bored colouring (and 9 ways to re-engage them), and why your child hates colouring and what to try based on age and temperament.
+That is one reason personalised colouring books for kids can hold attention so much better than generic books.

 "They always choose screens instead"

 This is one of the most common parenting challenges of the current era, and colouring is one of the better screen-free alternatives — but only if it is set up to compete.
 Passive colouring books left on a shelf rarely win against an iPad.
 Active engagement helps: sitting with your child while they colour, putting on music or an audiobook in the background, and making the colouring station an inviting dedicated space.
-Our guide to calming activities for kids covers the broader toolkit of screen-free strategies that work alongside colouring for different ages and moods.
+Personal relevance helps too, which is why personalised colouring books for kids can be especially effective as a screen-free activity.

 "They will not sit still at all"